SDG223157/prombank_backup/ARTICLE_IMPORT_MCP_GUIDE.md

 ## Overview

 The `import_articles` MCP tool allows you to bulk import articles into prombank_backup using the Model Context Protocol.
-This tool supports two import methods:
+This tool supports three import methods:
 1. **JSON Import**: Direct import from JSON data
 2. **URL Import**: Import from a remote JSON URL
+3. **Markdown Import**: Import from Markdown file content

 ## Prerequisites